Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Qurasense doesn’t think your period blood should go to waste.
 The company has developed a “diagnostic menstrual pad” called the Q Pad that includes an embedded collection strip that passively collects blood samples on a test strip that can be mailed for diagnostic testing which is then turned into data.

-So far the company has run 5 clinical trials of a total of 500 women.
+So far the company has run five clinical trials of a total of 500 women.
 It has 14 validated blood screening tests and two tests for sexually transmitted diseases and will operate on a $25 a month subscription model.
 Qurasense is working with Stanford Medicine to become the go-to platform for cervical cancer screening.

 Inokyo